Generic Name: immune globulin (human) (i-MUNE GLOB-ue-lin)

 - Use Flebogamma DIF with caution in the ELDERLY; they may be more sensitive to its effects, especially kidney problems and blood clots.

-- Use Flebogamma DIF with extreme caution in CHILDREN; safety and effectiveness of certain products have not been established for certain age groups.
-Check with your doctor or pharmacist if you have questions about the use of Flebogamma DIF in a child.
+- Use Flebogamma DIF with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 Possible side effects of Flebogamma DIF: